Sharp connectivity bounds for the vacant set of random interlacements: Generalized lower bound

 then for all $u \in (0, \infty)$, $0 \leq \eta \leq \Cl[c]{C:eta} $, one has when $d=3$ that

 \end{thm}

-As a first consequence of Theorem~\ref{T:LB-gen}, we derive the asserted lower bound on the truncated two-point function $\tau_{u}^{{\rm tr}}$ from \eqref{def:truncated_twopt}.
+The proof of Theorem~\ref{T:LB-gen} appears at the end of Section~\ref{sec:tilt}.
+It will be seen there to quickly follow from two main intermediate results, Propositions~\ref{P:entropy} and~\ref{P:typical}, which are proved in subsequent sections.
+As a first consequence of Theorem~\ref{T:LB-gen}, we derive in the remainder of the present section the asserted lower bound on the truncated two-point function $\tau_{u}^{{\rm tr}}$ from \eqref{def:truncated_twopt}.
 The event $G^u$ will thereby allow for local surgeries (around $0$ and $x$) at affordable \textit{multiplicative} cost.
 This will notably involve a sprinkled finite energy technique recently developed in \cite[Section 3]{RI-II}.

 \begin{proof}[Proof of Theorem~\ref{T:LB-RI}] We first prove \eqref{eq:LB_RI-1} for which we need to strengthen the connection between $B(0, r_1)$ and $B(x, r_1)$ in \eqref{eq:A-final} to a connection between $0$ and $x$ as required by \eqref{def:truncated_twopt}.
 One obvious approach would be to take an intersection with the event $\{B_0\cup B_x \subset \mathcal{V}^u\}$ and use the FKG-inequality.
 But the absence of monotonicity of the event appearing in \eqref{eq:A-final} makes it inapplicable in this case.